LuckyJimJD/ProfessionalResponsibility/assets/restatement/Restatement of the Law Governing Lawyers.md

 ### Topic 1.
 Liability For Professional Negligence And Breach Of Fiduciary Duty

 § 48.
-Professional NegligenceElements and Defenses Generally
+Professional Negligence—Elements and Defenses Generally

 § 49.
-Breach of Fiduciary DutyGenerally
+Breach of Fiduciary Duty—Generally

 § 50.
 Duty of Care to a Client